hakendog/DenDen/docs/en/security-and-limitations.md

 A DenDen pairing code contains secrets needed to join your private message channel.
 Do not capture, forward, paste into a conversation, or upload it to another service.

-Each sender computer has its own permission, limited to sending DenDen notifications.
-Do not copy settings from an old computer when adding another one.
-If a computer is lost or retired, or a DenDen pairing code may have leaked, follow [Add and manage devices](device-management.md) to disable that computer or replace the entire pairing.
+The shared sender permission is limited to sending DenDen notifications.
+The transfer package grants full sender authority; do not move it through chat, email, cloud sync, or another untrusted channel, and do not copy the raw key or settings directory.
+If a package or computer is lost, rotate the shared sender key.
+If pairing information may also have leaked, replace the entire pairing.

 ## Updates and data removal